dyhes/zulip/templates/zerver/help/dark-theme.md

 on the color scheme used by your operating system.

-You can also specify **Dark theme** or **Light theme** if you'd like Zulip to use the same color scheme regardless of your operating system configuration.
+You can also specify **Dark theme** or **Light theme** if you'd like Aloha to use the same color scheme regardless of your operating system configuration.